armel/ICKeyer_Firmware/README.md

 I believe that a small part of the HamRadio community and some resellers are not yet mature enough to understand Open Source.

-This being the case, I will make this firmware available for all, but...
+This being the case, I will make this firmware available for free and for all, but...

 This firmware is copyright (c) 2022 Armel FAUVEAU and covered by the Berne Convention.